Your Conversion Rate Optimization Guide for Better Results

 Even though CRO is a complex process requiring a lot of data and analysis, there are still some tips you can use to reach a better version of your website and, in this way, increase your revenue.

-Provide factual information, and don’t lose yourself in too many words.
-People want to find what they are looking for quickly.
 For example, make the “About” page brief while making sure you talk about who you are, what you do, why someone would choose you instead of the competitors, and how you can help a potential client.
 Try to deliver content visitors can use for their help.
 Furthermore, keep in mind that your content should be relatable.

-Provide value & credibility
+Provide Value & Credibility

 Focus on gaining the users’ trust.
 If you want them to convert, they need to know you are trustworthy; customers will do anything to ensure you will not let them down.
 Moreover, display some of the value propositions on the top part of the landing page.
-For example, if you have a limited-time discount, use this news to make people engage from the very moment they see the landing page.

 Don’t make the users visit unnecessary pages.
 It may drive them away and convince them never to come back.
 Stay relevant and create a short yet significant journey through your website, from the first visit to the moment they click on “Place Order.”

-If you notice that many users abandon your website at a specific point in their conversion funnel, make them re-engage through remarketing campaigns.
-Send an email to remind them about you or a product they left in a shopping cart; furthermore, give them a reason to come back by offering a promo code or letting them know a product they added to the cart will disappear soon.
-You can find out more about how remarketing works and how to build a remarketing strategy in one of our previous articles.
+If you notice that many users abandon your website at a specific point in their conversion funnel, remarketing campaigns can help reengage them.
+Send an email to remind them about you or a product they left in a shopping cart, give them a reason to come back by offering a promo code, or let them know a product they added to the cart will disappear soon.

 Final thoughts